800-Calorie Diet: VLCD For Weight Loss, Diabetes, And High BP

 This very low calorie diet has quite a few health benefits when done under medical supervision and in a controlled manner.
 One of them is sustainable weight loss.
 Check out the infographic below to know about some of the others.

 The 800-calorie diet is a very low-calorie diet (VCLD) that aims at cutting down your calorie intake drastically from the usual 2,000 calories a day.
 It comprises a nutritionally balanced breakfast rich in protein, fiber, and complex carbs followed by a light lunch and a nutritious yet low-calorie dinner.
 It also recommends drinking fenugreek-soaked water and green tea for their weight loss effects.
 Following this diet three days a week may enhance your metabolism and help manage type-2 diabetes, hypertension, and obesity.
-However, do not overdo this diet and consult your doctor before starting it.
+However, always consult your doctor before starting any diet, especially one as restrictive as the 800-calorie diet.
+They can help determine if the diet is safe and appropriate for your health needs.

 Frequently Asked Questions